Be kind to yourself while you grieve. The healing process takes time.

 Allow yourself to adjust

 Losing someone close to you is incredibly hard.
-Accept that you may need to adjust to living on your own or learn how to do tasks normally done by the person you lost, such as cooking, DIY or finances.
-Don’t be afraid to ask for help if you need it, and remember that Ben is always here for you.
+It may take time but you will need to to adjust to the person not being there in the same way as before.
+If you lived with them, you may now have to learn how to do tasks normally done by the person you lost, such as cooking, DIY or finances.
+Don’t be afraid to ask for help if you need it, and remember that we’re always here for you.

 Do what you can on special occasions

-Life won’t be the same after losing your loved one, but in time you will create a new normality.
-Many people find that the bad days eventually become fewer and fewer, and they can still miss the person they lost while also regaining their enjoyment in life.
+Life won’t be the same after losing your loved one, but in time you will create a new normal.
+Many people find that the bad days eventually become fewer, and while they still miss the person they lost it is possible to find enjoyment in life.
+This can make us feel guilty, but closure is part of the bereavement process and helps us to move on with our lives, while keeping the memory of our loved ones alive.